-- It is strongly advised that Students enroll in Algebra II or higher level math by the 10th grade year to increase the competitiveness of their application.
+- It is strongly advised that students enroll in Math III or higher level math by the 10th grade year to increase the competitiveness of their application.

 - Students: Application deadlines and requirements are available here.

-- We recommend that students register to take the SAT prior to the January test date.
+- ACT or SAT: Will be waived for the class of 2025 but will be considered if submitted.
+We recommend that students register to take the ACT or SAT prior to the January test date.
 Test site cancellations due to inclement weather often occur during January.

 - Only official score reports or score reports on transcripts will be accepted; therefore, students must use the NCSSM special code 2241 in Block 11A of the SAT registration form to ensure that test results are sent directly to the NCSSM Admissions Office.